-- a) Projects to be funded through this SubpartPart shall respond to requests for proposals distributed by the Department and delineatingdelineate project expectations. - b) Requests for proposals prepared by the Department shall address one or more of the following goals: - 1) Useuse of innovative methods that which expand the ability of existing health and social service providers located in or near the service area to meet the overall primary care needs within a project's service area; - 2) Increase increase the numbers or types of primary health care providers within a designated shortage area; - 3) Increase increase the level of collaborative working arrangements among a variety of health and social service providers in a project service area; - 4) address public health priorities set forth in the March 1993 draft report Statewide Health Needs Assessment: Towards a Healthy Illinois 2000; - Targettarget those rural areas (identified by either the federal or State governmentthe Center in the report (Rural Primary Health Care Needs Assessment) as having the greatest need for primary health care, as determined by the HPSA scoreand public health interventions.
+- b) Requests for proposals prepared by the Department shall address one or more of the following goals: - Useuse of innovative methods thatwhich expand the ability of existing health and social service providers located in or near the service area to meet the overall primary care needs within a project's service area; - 2) Increase increase the numbers or types of primary health care providers within a designated shortage area; - 3) Increase increase the level of collaborative working arrangements among a variety of health and social service providers in a project service area; - address public health priorities set forth in the March 1993 draft report Statewide Health Needs Assessment: Towards a Healthy Illinois 2000; - 45) Targettarget those rural areas (identified by either the federal or State governmentthe Center in the report (Rural Primary Health Care Needs Assessment) as having the greatest need for primary health care, as determined by the HPSA scoreand public health interventions. - c) Projects shall have a director who is responsible for administrative and fiscal management of the project. - d) Project directors shall annually submit fiscal and program objective reports as detailed in the Department's request for proposals. - de) Projects thatwhich establish a primary health care clinic using grant funds under this Subpart shall meet the following minimum requirements: - Whenprovide at a minimum the level of services required by the Rural Health Clinic Act, and when eligible, seek certification as either a Rural Health Clinic, or a Federally Qualified Health Center or an FQHC Look-Alike; - 2) Makemake services available and accessible to all residents of the project's service area; - 3) Ensureensure that physicians with whom the clinic contracts or whom the clinic employs shall have staff privileges at a minimum of one hospital in or near the service area and areshall be responsible for arranging 24 hour coverage; and

-- c) Projects shall have a director who is responsible for administrative and fiscal management of the project. - d) Project directors shall annually submit fiscal and program objective reports as detailed in the Department's request for proposals. - de) Projects thatwhich establish a primary health care clinic using grant funds under this Subpart shall meet the following minimum requirements: - 1) Whenprovide at a minimum the level of services required by the Rural Health Clinic Act, and when eligible, seek certification as either a Rural Health Clinic or a Federally Qualified Health Center or an FQHC Look-Alikelook-alike; - 2) Makemake services available and accessible to all residents of the project's service area; - 3) Ensureensure that physicians with whom the clinic contracts or whom the clinic employs shall have staff privileges at a minimum of one hospital in or near the service area and areshall be responsible for arranging 24 hour coverage; and - 4) Havehave referral arrangements with other service providers to assist clinic patients in receiving needed health and social services. - Projects shall demonstrate development of a consortium of agencies and providers, with involvement of a minimum of two separate agencies or service providers.
+- 4) Havehave referral arrangements with other service providers to assist clinic patients in receiving needed health and social services. - ef) Projects shall demonstrate development of a consortium of agencies and providers, with involvement of a minimum of two separate agencies or service providers.
 Consortium members may include urban entities, including those in the counties of Cook, Lake, Kane, McHenry, DuPage and Will.
-Services shall be targeted to residents of rural and downstate areas, and the majority of funds shall be used and the applicant shall be located in a rural or, downstate area. - Evidence of the solicitation and consideration of input and potential participation in the project by the local health department, and other health and social service providers in or near the service area, shall be included in an application.
-This Such evidence may include copies of correspondence soliciting input. - gh) Projects selected for funding that which build on existing activities shall demonstrate an increase in service recipients and a-maintenance of or an increase in the level of previously available funds used to support the project prior to receipt of funds under this Part.

-- hi) Projects thatwhich propose to provide health care diagnostic and treatment services shall have written statements of cooperation between any other service area providers receiving state or federal grant support for related services. - Projects thatwhich propose to provide health care diagnostic and treatment services shall submit as part of the application a projected budget estimating entire project costs and all revenue sources. - jk) Projects shall document that local funds (i.e., non-Statenon-state, non-federal) equivalent to 5025 percent of the annual project cost will be available and used.
+Services shall be targeted to residents of rural and downstate areas, and the majority of funds shall be used and the applicant shall be located in a rural or, downstate area. - fg) Evidence of the solicitation and consideration of input and potential participation in the project by the local health department, and other health and social service providers in or near the service area, shall be included in an application.
+ThisSuch evidence may include copies of correspondence soliciting input. - gh) Projects selected for funding thatwhich build on existing activities shall demonstrate an increase in service recipients and a-maintenance of or an increase in the level of previously available funds used to support the project prior to receipt of funds under this Part. - hi) Projects thatwhich propose to provide health care diagnostic and treatment services shall have written statements of cooperation between any other service area providers receiving state or federal grant support for related services. - ij) Projects thatwhich propose to provide health care diagnostic and treatment services shall submit as part of the application a projected budget estimating entire project costs and all revenue sources. - jk) Projects shall document that local funds (i.e., non-Statenon-state, non-federal) equivalent to 5025 percent of the annual project cost will be available and used.